 The ability of PPS to control stormwater at the source, treat pollutants and provide benefits such as renewable energy and water harvesting, makes them a promising sustainable approach to stormwater management.
 However, there is a need for further optimisation, especially in the development of fields such as material science and pollutant barrier and attenuation systems within the structure of PPS.
 In view of the existing situation, the overall aim of this research project is to optimise the water attenuation function of PPS and improve water quality to achieve the best stormwater management possible, with a particular focus on evaluating the performance of new barrier systems deployed in PPS.

 Prof. Alan P. Newman

 Natasa joined Coventry University’s Centre for Agroecology, Water and Resilience (CAWR) in September 2015 and she is currently undertaking a full time PhD on Sustainable Urban Drainage Devices (SUDS).
 She achieved an MSc in Oil and Gas Management from Coventry University (2015) and a BSc in Physics (2014) from University of Cyprus.
-She also holds a Global Leaders Programme Certificate (GLP) from Coventry University.
 In 2012, Natasa worked as a Physics teacher to secondary school students.
 Her wider interests include environment and sustainability